Zhang-Fan-git/EVCS-wind-and-solar/README.md

 # Integration of public electric vehicle charging stations and renewable energy sources: The global potential and spatial equity

-This repository contains a series of Jupyter notebooks that form a data processing and analysis pipeline to evaluate the **renewable energy potential and equity** of electric vehicle (EV) charging infrastructure in urban areas across **China, the USA, and Europe**.
+This repository contains a series of Jupyter notebooks that form a data processing and analysis pipeline to evaluate the **renewable energy potential and equity** of electric vehicle (EV) charging infrastructure in urban areas across **China, USA, and Europe**.

 The workflow integrates population data, urban boundary definitions, and renewable energy generation data to compute two key metrics at the city level:
 1. **Matching Level**: The alignment between renewable energy supply (wind and solar) and charging demand.
-2. **Gini Coefficient**: A measure of fairness (equity) in the distribution of renewable energy access across cities.
+2. **Gini Coefficient**: A measure of equity in the distribution of renewable energy access across cities.

 ---